forax/argvester/README.md

 - optional argument, argument that starts with '-' or '--' and can happear anywhere on the command line
 - variadic argument, one argument at the end that will collect all the arguments that rest

-Moreover, you can use (it's not a requirement) the annotation @{code @Opt} to specify additional properties.
+Moreover, you can use (it's not a requirement) the annotation Opt to specify additional properties.
-This annotation is heavily inspired by
+This annotation is heavily inspired by [Google Options](https://github.com/pcj/google-options).

 ### A record as a meta desciption

-The idea is to create a record that describes all the arguments of the command line
+First, let us define a record that describes all the arguments of the command line

 ```java
   enum LogLevel { error, warning }